a2stuff/a2d/src/toolkits/IconTK.md

 ### `IconTK::DrawAll` ($09)

-Draws the icons in the selected window.
+Draws all the icons in the specified window.
 No clipping is done.

 Parameters:
 ```
 .byte       window_id       Window ID, or 0 for desktop
 ```

 For the desktop, this call should only be performed in response to an MGTK `update` event with `window_id` of 0, indicating that the desktop needs to be repainted.
-It assumes that overlapping windows will be repainted on top so no additional clipping is done beyond the active grafport.
+It assumes that overlapping windows will be repainted on top so no additional clipping is done beyond the active GrafPort.

-For overlapping windows, the active grafport must be set up correctly to clip to the window's content area, excluding the header, scrollbars and grow box.
+For overlapping windows, the active GrafPort must be set up correctly to clip to the window's content area, excluding the header, scrollbars and grow box.

 ### `IconTK::IconInRect` ($0A)

-Tests to see if the given icon (by number) overlaps the passed rect.
+Tests if the specified icon overlaps the passed rect.

 Parameters:
 ```